-Trinity teaches political, military, social, economic, cultural and intellectual history and specialises in the histories of a number of countries - Ireland, Britain, America, France, Germany and offers some African courses as well.
+Trinity teaches political, military, social, economic, cultural and intellectual history and specialises in the histories of a number of countries - Ireland, Britain, America, France, Germany and offers some African and Indian courses as well.
+Areas of study range in chronological breadth from the Middle Ages to the contemporary period.